nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 Security analysis is performedfor the submitted add-on.
 If there are detected vulnerabilities, a link to a GitHub workflow will be shown in the issue.
 You can open this link and download artifacts containing the results of the analysis.
 Unzip artifacts and open the .sarif file in your preferred editor.
 Then, you can search properties like "region" to investigate where vulnerabilities are located in your code.
-If you use VS Code, you can install the [SARIF Explorer extension](https://marketplace.visualstudio.com/items?itemName=trailofbits.sarif-explorer).
-After opening a .sarif file, press NVDA+space to turn on browse mode, and t to move to the table of results.

 Automated validation checks are run against the pull request.
 If there are validation errors, they will be commented on the pull request.